"Put down that comic book and clean your room, Skeezix!"

 Clovia grew up, managed the gas station after Skeezix retired, and married Slim Skinner.
 They had two kids: Gretchen and Rover (born in 1978).

-And so on and so on.
-In fact, you'd be hard pressed to find anyone in the six-generations of the Wallet family to date who isn't involved in a hetero-romance.
+Six generations of Wallets, Skinners, Boggles, and Bumps, and you'd be hard pressed to find anyone in who isn't involved in a hetero-romance.
 There are no confirmed bachelor uncles or maiden aunts anywhere to provide queer subtexts (except for the outsider characters Rufus and Joel).
 Gasoline Alley remains a holdout from the time when gay people were assumed not to exist.

 Yet for kids growing up in the 1930s, there was Skeezix.